tcweiss/congressional_insiders/README.md

 - `scrape_house_year()` scrapes trades of House members from all reports filed in a given year
 - `scrape_senate_year()` scrapes trades of Senate members for a specified starting and ending date

-First, make sure to have all dependencies installed by running the following code:
+In order to use these functions, make sure to have all dependencies installed by running:

 ```
 install.packages(c("tidyverse",